 Mineral production

-- The NT also produces a range of non-metallic minerals such as rock, sand, gravel and quicklime that contributed 1% to the total value of mineral commodities sold in 2020-21.
+- The NT also produces a range of non-metallic minerals such as rock, sand, gravel and quicklime that contributed about 1.7% to the value of mineral output sold in 2023-24.

 - The NT’s metallic mineral commodities are predominantly exported overseas (with the exception of gold dore production, much of which is transported to the Perth mint for processing).